Jashior/Rolling/README.md

 'Deathrolling' probability RNG game:

-- Player A rolls a number from 1 to n.
+- Player A rolls a number from 1 to n (uniform probability distribution).

 - Player B follows by rolling a number from 1 to the result of the previous roll.

-- Whoever rolls 1 first loses.
+- Whoever rolls a 1 first loses.

 # What is the probability of winning?